scrapy/scrapy/docs/topics/settings.rst

 Default: ``False``

 Setting to ``True`` will log debug information about the requests scheduler.
-This currently logs(only once) if the requests cannot be serialized to disk.
+This currently logs (only once) if the requests cannot be serialized to disk.
 Stats counter (``scheduler/unserializable``) tracks the number of times this happens.

 Example entry in logs::

-    1956-01-31 00:00:00+0800 [scrapy] ERROR: Unable to serialize request: <request>
+    1956-01-31 00:00:00+0800 [scrapy] ERROR: Unable to serialize request:
+    <GET http://example.com> - reason: cannot serialize <Request at 0x9a7c7ec>
-    - reason: <exception> - no more unserializable requests will be logged (stats being collected)
+    (type Request)> - no more unserializable requests will be logged (see 'scheduler/unserializable' stats counter)

 .. setting:: SPIDER_CONTRACTS